stom66/blender-dcltk-cannon-colliders/README.md

 # Blender Decentraland Toolkit: Cannon Colliders

-This is a Blender plugin for exporting Rigidbodies as Cannon-compatible colliders.
+This is a Blender plugin for exporting Rigidbodies to JSON as Cannon-compatible colliders.
 The results are exported to a JSON file that contains the data needed to create Trimesh colliders.

 It was written for use with the **Infinity Engine** in Decentraland - see the [Decentrally repository](https://github.com/decentraland-scenes/decentrally) for more information.